 Channel

-ACA provides all its companies with access to this communication channel, which not only fulfils the stated purpose but also meets the requirements of the General Regime for the Prevention of Corruption (Regime Geral de Prevenção da Corrupção — RGPC).
-It should also be noted that, with regard to the protection of whistleblowers and in coordination with the RGPC, ACA applies the General Regime for the Protection of Whistleblowers (Regime Geral de Proteção de Denunciantes de Infrações — RGPDI), Law No. 93/2021, which transposed Directive (EU) 2019/1937 of the European Parliament and of the Council of 23 October 2019.
+ACA provides all its companies with access to this communication channel, which not only fulfils this purpose but also meets the requirements of the General Regime for the Prevention of Corruption (Regime Geral de Prevenção da Corrupção — RGPC).
+It should also be noted that, with regard to the protection of whistleblowers and in conjunction with the RGPC, ACA applies the General Regime for the Protection of Whistleblowers (Regime Geral de Proteção de Denunciantes de Infrações — RGPDI), Law No. 93/2021, which transposed Directive (EU) 2019/1937 of the European Parliament and of the Council, of 23 October 2019.

 Corruption and Related